brombal/stylix-docs/markdown/other-components.md

 <StyledButton theme="primary" label="My Styled Button" font-weight="bold" />
 ```

 Depending on your circumstances, you may not want or need to rename the prop.
-In the example above, the UI component library allows you to specify some color through its theming system, so being able to also specify a CSS text color is not likely to be particularly useful.
-However, be aware that if you were to leave `color` as the prop name in the above example, you would need to use the `$css` prop to specify a CSS text color.
+In the example above, the `<Button>` uses the `color` prop to let you specify some color through its theming system, so being able to specify a CSS text color is not likely to be useful or necessary.
+However, be aware that if you were to keep `color` as the prop name in the above example, the only way to specify a CSS text color would be to use the `$css` prop.

 The `$.styled()` function can also be useful here too.
 It accepts an object of mappings to rename props before passing them to the given component: